SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/vmware-opentelemetry.md

 </TabItem>
 <TabItem value="Windows">

-1. Copy the yaml file to `C:\ProgramData\Sumo Logic\OpenTelemetry Collector\config\conf.d` folder in the machine which needs to be monitored.
+1. Copy the yaml file to `C:\ProgramData\Sumo Logic\OpenTelemetry Collector\config\conf.d` folder in the VMWare instance which has access to vCenter or the vCenter itself.
 2. Restart the collector using:
   ```sh
   Restart-Service -Name OtelcolSumo